-The University of Baltimore School of Law has launched the nation’s first Post-J.D.
+The University of Baltimore School of Law offers the nation’s only Post-J.D.
 Certificate in Family Law.
-It is designed both for new attorneys beginning to practice family law and for experienced attorneys seeking to add family law expertise to their practice.
-The certificate integrates theory and practice and offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential curriculum.
+Offered fully online as of Fall 2019, the program is designed both for new attorneys beginning to practice family law and for experienced attorneys seeking to add family law expertise to their practice.
+This fast-paced program blends theory and practice and offers knowledge and skills that lawyers can use in their practice now through a hands-on, real-world experiential curriculum.

 Please direct questions about the Post-J.D.
 Certificate in Family Law to Professor Barbara Babb, Director of the Post-J.D.
 Certificate in Family Law, at 410.837.5661 or email@example.com.